nkallen/gitdb/README.md

 * minimizes network round-trips
 * supports compression ubiquitously
-* support patch/delta get and set operations
+* support patch/delta get and set operations -- *not yet implemented*
 * supports high concurrency thanks to an asynchronous programming model

 Finally, the API conveniently supports a variety of atomic-write and snapshot-read operations.